top of page

 2022.08.13 - Brandinshoot Silvie - Schoorl, Groet & Hargen - Captured.byShelly-375-min.jpg

-So I created a community where...
+So I created a community and program where...

 I could bring together all the resources, correct knowledge from experts, and a community to help people suffering from post-concussion symptoms reduce their symptoms faster.